 blue, sable, and burning

-At Camargo, she will be developing sound-scapes for her body of work, including a solo titled blue, sable, and burning, which is a dance piece that is currently being shared internationally.
+At Camargo, she developed sound-scapes for her body of work, including a solo titled blue, sable, and burning, a dance piece that was shared internationally.
 This piece listens and responds to memories of home, travel, and water.
-Returning to imagery from an ongoing collaboration with visual artist Jennifer Meridian, Jasmine intends for this to be a map of where "the sablevenus" has been, and to also be a response to Robin Coste Lewis's poem The Voyage of the Sable Venus.
-Jasmine also intends to investigate sound and movement for an upcoming premiere of a new work, shook.
+Returning to imagery from an ongoing collaboration with visual artist Jennifer Meridian, Jasmine intended for this to be a map of where "the sablevenus" has been, and to also be a response to Robin Coste Lewis's poem The Voyage of the Sable Venus.
+Jasmine also intended to investigate sound and movement for an upcoming premiere of a new work, shook.

 Jasmine was in residence at the Camargo Foundation from September 1 to 30, with support provided by Jerome Foundation and Movement Research.